LearnToHomeLab/LearnToHomelabDocs/docs/homelabseries/EP4_firstvmubuntu.md

 <a href="/images/EP4_firstvmubuntu/5_select_ubuntu_server.png" class="image-expand">
     <img src="/images/EP4_firstvmubuntu/5_select_ubuntu_server.png" alt="Description of your image">
 </a>
-6. We can leave this default becasue most of you will be using DHCP.
+6. We can leave this default because most of you will use DHCP.
 <a href="/images/EP4_firstvmubuntu/6_configure_interface.png" class="image-expand">
     <img src="/images/EP4_firstvmubuntu/6_configure_interface.png" alt="Description of your image">
 </a>